KoenvanLoon/EWS/README.md

 # EWS - Early Warning Signals for Temporal and Spatial Systems

-This repository contains a Python implementation of **Early Warning Signal (EWS)** analysis for temporal and spatial systems, including **null model tetsing** following Dakos et al. (2008, 2011).
+This repository contains a Python implementation of **Early Warning Signal (EWS)** analysis for **temporal and spatial (ecological) systems**, including **null model tetsing** following Dakos et al. (2008, 2011) and related extensions.

-The code was developed in the context of a Master's thesis, and is more focused on reproducibility and methodology, rather than software packaging.
+The code was developed in the context of a Master’s thesis and prioritizes **methodological transparency, reproducibility, and interpretability** over software packaging or performance optimization.

 ## What this code does

-**Pipeline:**
-1. Uses the existing PyCatch model to generate ecological system data
+EWS are statistical indicators designed to detect **critical slowing down** and other precursors of regime shifts in complex systems.

+This code provides a **complete EWS pipeline** that allowes one to:
-2. Extracts rolling windows from time series, or maps from spatial data
+- Compute EWS from temporal or spatial data,
-3. Computes Early Warning Signals (EWS)
-4. Generates null models (temporal and spatial)
-5. Tests observed trends using Kendall's τ
+- Assess monotonic trends using **Kendall's τ**,
+- Compare observed trends against **null model distributions**,
+- Explicitly account for **missing data and coverage limitations*.

+The emphasis is on **statistical inference**, not just indicator visualization.

+## Conceptual pipeline

+The implemented workflow follows the structure proposed by Dakos et al.:

+1. **System simulation or data input**
+   - Temporal time series or spatial maps (using the PyCatch hillslope model).

+2. **Windowing / snapshot extraction**
+   - Rolling windows for temporal indicators.
+   - Sequential spatial snapshots for spatial indicators.

+3. **EWS computation**
+   - Indicators computed per window or snapshot.

+4. **Null model generation**
+   - Temporal and spatial surrogate datasets preserving selected properties.

+5. **Trend estimation**
+   - Kendall’s τ between EWS values and time (or forcing).

+6. **Statistical comparison**
-6. Compares observed trends against null distributions
+   - Observed τ compared against null distributions and quantile tresholds.

-Supported statistical properties include:
+## Supported statistical properties

 **Spatial:**
 - Mean